aeparks/Numbers/README.md

+# CSS 527 : "Numbers"

-# Numbers_-_Autumn-2014
+# Overview
 Final project for CSS 527: Cryptology and Data Assurance.
-Provided an overview of the capabilities of three different Java cryptography libraries.
+Provides an overview of the capabilities of three different Java cryptography libraries: SunJCE, Bouncy Castle, and Flexicore.
+The cabilities tested were time requirements to perform encryption / decryption and hashing of three stream ciphers, three symmetric ciphers, three asymmetric ciphers, and three hashing functions.